Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Numerical Experiments

 is never violated in the next $5$ seconds, where $D_{\mathrm{default}}=10$ and $T_{\mathrm{gap}} = 1.4s$.
 To verify the specification, we define $D_{\text{rel}} = x_{\mathrm{lead}} - x_{\mathrm{ego}}$ and $D_{\text{safe}} = D_{\mathrm{default}} + T_{\mathrm{gap}} x_{\mathrm{ego}}$ and ensure that $ D_{\text{rel}} - D_{\text{safe}} \ge 0$ for the given time horizon.

 We consider the interconnection-based approach with the closed-loop inclusion function $\OF^{\mathrm{con}}$ defined in~\eqref{eq:int-inclusion} constructed from the natural inclusion function for open-loop system and an affine inclusion function for the neural network.
-We use this interconnection-based inclusion function and the Euler integration with a step-size of $0.01$ to compute upper and lower bounds on the states of the system starting from the initial set $\mathcal{X}_0$.
+We use this interconnection-based inclusion function and Euler integration with a step-size of $0.01$ to compute upper and lower bounds on the states of the system starting from the initial set $\mathcal{X}_0$.
 These bounds are then used to obtain upper and lower bounds on $D_{\text{rel}}$ and $D_{\text{safe}}$.
-The results are shown in Figure~\ref{fig:ACC}.
+The results are shown in Figure~\ref{fig:ACC} and the comparison between the runtime of our approach with POLAR~\cite{CH-JF-XC-WL-QZ:22} and JuliaReach~\cite{SB-etal:19} is provided in Table~\ref{tab:ARCH_table}.

 \paragraph*{2D Spacecraft Docking}

 We consider the 2D spacecraft docking model \cite[Equation (13)]{ARCH22:ARCH_COMP22_Category_Report_Artificial}.
 The neural network controller $(4\times 4\times 256\times 256\times 4\times 2$, $\tanh$ activations) with a zero-order holding of $1$ second~\cite{ARCH22:ARCH_COMP22_Category_Report_Artificial}.
 The goal is to verify that given an initial state set, the safety specification